jotadwright/babel/systems/pattern-finding/README.md

 ## Repairs

+Repairs are applied in the reverse order as reported here.

 ### **1. Nothing -> Holistic**

 Make a holistic construction of whatever form and meaning is left. `form-args` and `meaning-args` for the contributing part of the construction can be passed along from the recursion of repairs.